VitProg/ts-mix/README.md

 ### TypeGuards methods
 - haveMixin(obj, mixin) - check is object used some mixin
 - haveMixins(obj, mixinA, mixinB,...) - check is object used all mixins
+- isMixin<Mixin>(value) - check is value is any Mixin or concrete Mixin from generic

 Example:
 ```typescript